unstoppabledomains/dev-docs/partner/partner-integration-guides/stripe-payments.md

 ## Step 2: Connect Stripe to Unstoppable Domains

-Click on the `CONNECT` button in the Stripe section of your [UD Partner account](https://unstoppabledomains.com/resellers).
+Click on the `Connect` button in the Stripe section of your [Sandbox](https://www.ud-sandbox.com/resellers) or [Production](https://unstoppabledomains.com/resellers) UD Partner account.
 Unstoppable Domains uses different Stripe API keys for live and test orders.
 Your Stripe API keys are public keys and they are safe to reveal in your application:

 * pk\_test\_\* (reseller-test-\* namespace)
 * pk\_live\_\* (all other domains)

 :::info
-The `Stripe Live Connect Button` is how you get paid by Unstoppable Domains when your customers make a purchase; it uses real money and generates real transactions.
-The `Stripe Test Connect Button` does not involve real money and uses test credentials to integrate.
+The `Stripe Live Connect` is how you get paid by Unstoppable Domains when your customers make a purchase; it uses real money and generates real transactions.
+The `Stripe Test Connect` does not involve real money and uses test credentials to integrate.
 :::

 After clicking the Stripe Live or Stripe Test `CONNECT` button, Stripe will walk you through the integration form: